 Way #2.
 Mixer

 This is a wonderful exercise.
 But it’s very difficult to do.
-You need to practice for a few times to actually get that.
+You need to practice a few times to actually get that.
 Julian Treasure calls this “mixer.”
 Whenever you are in a noisy place, just try to listen to how many layers of sound you’re listening to.
 For example, suppose you’re sitting on the bank of a lake.
 The birds are chirping and the breeze is blowing and the river is flowing.
 Concentrate on the sound.
 How many layers are you listening to?
 Can you listen to it one by one?
 Do it like this.
-Have you ever pronounced a sentence with different emphasis on different words at a different time?
+Have you ever pronounced a sentence with a different emphasis on different words at a different time?
 Utter this line – “She speaks to him about the revenue growth of the company.”

-You need to say this sentence several times by emphasizing on different words.
-Emphasize on she, speaks, him, revenue growth and company.
+You need to say this sentence several times by emphasizing different words.
+Emphasize on she, speaks, him, revenue growth, and company.
 Each time listen to it and you will see they will mean something else by just changing the emphasis.
 You need to listen to the bird, breeze, and river flowing.
 Concentrate on each one at a time and defocus the other two.
-With practice, you will habituate your ear to listen as closely as you want and thus you would become a terrific listener.
+With practice, you will habituate your ear to listen as closely as you want, and thus you would become a terrific listener.

 Way #3.
 Savor